DIY thrifted summer clothing

 Nothing says summer like a white linen suit.
 Match with a bow tie and straw hat, and you can fit into any time period between 1900 and 1940.
 For starters, we found a pair of nice white linen pants from our local department store.
 We had more luck at high end stores than the cheaper ones, probably because linen is a specialty care fabric.
 Linen is very cool and summer friendly, but watch out for the washing machine – it must be dry cleaned only.

 Next came a white dress shirt with French cuffs and a set of Art Deco cuff links.
 Shirt cuffs and collars can really show off your knowledge of period attire.
 Prior to 1920, most shirts came with separate collars which were either rounded such as the Club Collar or pointed, like modern dress shirts.
 By the 1930s, almost all shirts had attached collars.
-Shirts could be plain light colors or striped with contrasting white cuffs and collar.
+Dress shirts could be plain light colors or striped with contrasting white cuffs and collar.
+The extra long and pointed spearpoint collar is especially popular for the 1930s.

 1930s Men’s Hats and Shoes